Using Nitrous Oxide During Labor: Benefits and Risks

 These, however, can be treated with vitamin B12 supplements.
 Nonetheless, women who have a vitamin B12 deficiency should not use nitrous oxide.
 Nitrous oxide may also cause changes in pressure in the inner ear, so women who have had a recent ear surgery should likewise not use nitrous oxide.

-While there are some risks of using nitrous oxide during labor, these are limited through safety standards.
+While there are some risks of using nitrous oxide during labor, these are limited to safety standards.

 Requirements for the safe use of nitrous oxide analgesia include the following: